Michigan District of the Lutheran Church – Missouri Synod

 The Michigan District is the renamed remnant of what was originally called the Northern District, one of the Synod's four original districts formed in 1854.
 The Wisconsin and Minnesota portions of the district were separated in 1875, creating the Northwestern District.
 From 1875 to 1879, Ontario was included in the Northern District, but it was split off to form the Canada District.
 The Northern District was renamed the Michigan District in 1881.

 District offices are located in Ann Arbor, Michigan.
 Delegates from each congregation meet in convention every three years to elect the district president, vice presidents, circuit counselors, a board of directors, and other officers.
-The Rev. David P.E.
-Maier was elected president of the district at the 2009 District Convention, succeeding the Rev. Dr. C. William Hoesman.
-The 99th Regular Convention was held on June 28 - July 1, 2009 at Concordia University, Ann Arbor with the theme "Celebrate Jesus" (from Phil.
-2:9-11).
-The 100th Regular Convention will be held June 24–27, 2012 at Concordia University, Ann Arbor.
+The Rev. David A. Davis was elected president of the district at the 2022 District Convention, succeeding the Rev. Dr. David P. E. Maier.
+The 103rd Regular Convention was held on June 26-28, 2022 at Concordia University, Ann Arbor with the theme "People of Hope ...
+It's Time!" (from 2 Corinthians 6:2b).

 Concordia University, Ann Arbor, part of the LCMS Concordia University System, is located within the district.